Frulexi/apple_trans_to_csv/readme.md

 To ensure accurate OCR extraction, **screenshots must be cropped properly**.
 Here’s an example of a correctly cropped Apple Card transaction screenshot:

+## 📌 Usage
+- Upload an Apple Card transaction screenshot (crop it as shown in the example).
+- Click “Convert to CSV” to process the image.
+- Edit the extracted transactions in the web UI (if needed).
+- Click “Save Changes” and download the CSV file.

+## 📝 How It Works
+- Uses Tesseract OCR to extract text from uploaded images.
+- Parses transaction data, including merchant, date, and amount.
+- Displays transactions in an editable table before saving.
+- Allows exporting transactions as a CSV file.

+## ⚙️ Technologies Used
+- Python (Flask, Pandas, OpenCV, Tesseract)
+- JavaScript (for table editing & interaction)
+- HTML/CSS (for UI)

+## 🏗️ Future Improvements
+- Add automatic cropping detection.
+- Improve OCR accuracy with machine learning.
+- Support multiple transaction formats.

 ![Example Screenshot](static/example_screenshot.png)

 > **Note:** Screenshots should include only the **transaction list**, without extra UI elements.